mushroom-matthew/fabric_defect_image_segmentation/README.md

 - keras version >= 2.14.0
 - pandas version >= 1.5.3

-On a system with Python 3 installed, an environment with these packages can be installed with the following bash commands:
+On a system with Python 3 pre-installed, an environment with these packages can be installed with the following bash commands:
 ~~~~
 # Using venv (Python 3.3 and newer)
 python3 -m venv loopr_image_segmentation